Showing posts with label AI. Show all posts

 4. Azure AI Foundry

 Organisations and developers can use the AI Foundry platform to build AI-driven solutions.
 Can use 1,800 models and 200 Azure Services.
-There are so many AI services on Azure.
-I'm not even starting that conversation.
+There are numerous AI services available on Azure.
+I'm not even going to start that conversation.

 5. Security & Governance of Microsoft 365 Copilot